 The San Diego operation targeted 533 people who have been convicted or charged with a crime, have a judge's order to leave the United States or are known to have re-entered the country illegally after having been previously deported, said Greg Archambeault, San Diego field office director for enforcement and removal operations.

 The agency's typical capture rate is about 30 percent in such operations, Archambeault said.
-Authorities said rainy weather and a decision to shorten the operation by one day - Tuesday to Thursday - kept a lid on arrests.
+Authorities said rainy weather and a decision to shorten the operation by one day - Tuesday to Thursday - kept arrests lower than the previous two operations.

 Identifying targets requires painstaking preparation that includes vetting public records and doing home surveillance.